hyttmi/cellframe-masternode-webui/README.md

   - `signed_blocks_today`: The number of blocks signed today
   - `signed_blocks_last_7_days`: A dictionary of blocks signed in the last 7 days
   - `autocollect_status`: The status of reward autocollection
-  - `rewards`: The total rewards currenly uncollected
+  - `autocollect_rewards`: The total rewards currently uncollected
   - `fee_wallet_tokens`: A list of token balances in the network's fee wallet
+  - `rewards`: A dict of rewards from last 7 days